cronop-io/cronop-io.github.io/posts/_posts/2020-06-01-protostar-format4.md

 ### Analyze program flow

 Now that there is some idea on the symbols involved, the flow of the program will be analyzed.
-Radare2 is a decompiler tool has great features for analyzing a binary (more information on this is covered in a previous [post](./2020-05-09-protostar-stack5.md).
+Radare2 is a disassembler tool that has great features for analyzing binaries (more information on this is covered in a previous [post](./2020-05-09-protostar-stack5.md).
 To start the analysis, the main function will be disassembled.

 ```
 [0x08048400]> pdf @ main